 Suggest trees allow you to insert a new term or to reweight or remove an existing term.
-The suggestion lists along the path from the term's terminal node to the root may have to be updated in this case.
+The suggestion lists along the path from the root to the terminal node of the term are updated if necessary.
 The worst case occurs when you remove a term that is listed in a list of length k, or when you reduce the weight of a term that is or becomes the lowest-weighted element in a list of length k.
-Since the term may have to be replaced in the list with the highest-weighted unlisted term, the suggestion list of each child node is searched for the first term that is not in the list of the parent.
+In both situations, the term may have to be replaced in the list with the highest-weighted unlisted term.
+To find this top unlisted term, the suggestion list of each child node is searched for the first term that is not listed in the parent's list.
 This requires at most k simple address comparisons per child.